 Bee in control

-Believe it or not, the sting of a bee can be life threatening when the unlucky receiver can have a severe allergic reaction which goes by the name of anaphylactic reaction.
-Nasty symptoms include swelling of the face, hives and trouble swallowing to name a few.
+Believe it or not, the sting of a bee can be life-threatening when the unlucky receiver can have a severe allergic reaction which goes by the name of an anaphylactic reaction.
+Nasty symptoms include swelling of the face, hives, and trouble swallowing to name a few.
 While uncommon, emergency treatment should be sought immediately.

-You may ask the question “how can I avoid being stung altogether?”
-Whether it be a honey, solitary, mason or the bumble bee, there are a couple of steps you can take.
-Firstly, in the summer months when bees are at large, avoid wearing perfumes and brightly coloured clothing…very attractive to the bee unfortunately.
-Secondly, avoid or remove plants which naturally attract insects in and around your home.
-Last bit of advice, learn to recognise insect nests and avoid them like the plague.
+You may ask the question “How can I avoid being stung altogether?”
+Whether it be honey, solitary, mason, or bumble bee, there are a couple of steps you can take.
+Firstly, in the summer months when bees are at large, avoid wearing perfumes and brightly colored clothing…very attractive to the bee, unfortunately.
+Secondly, avoid or remove plants that naturally attract insects in and around your home.
+Last bit of advice, learn to recognize insect nests and avoid them like the plague.

 Bees camp out in beehives.
 If you suspect a bees nest in your garden, home or workplace do NOT attempt to remove or destroy it yourself.
 Bees are protected by law so don’t just kill them.
 Don’t panic, stay away, and do not disturb them.